aracelym210/gitbook-tech-notes/python-oop.md

   - **Tip!** List all attributes and methods of an object by typing `dir(my_obj)`.
 Other helpful helper functions include `help(my_obj)` and `type(my_obj)`.

 > **Note:** _Objects_ and _classes_ are related, but not the same.
 An _object_ is a representation or instance of a class, while a _class_ is a abstract blueprint or pattern for the methods and attributes of an object.

+### Methods
+- _Method_ appears to be the term used when referring to a function that is part of a class.

 # Writing a class
 ## `self` argument in class methods